jason-zetaris/spark-website/contributing.md

 <h3>Behavior changes</h3>

 Behavior changes are user-visible functional changes in a new release via public APIs.
-The "user" here is not only the user who writes queries and/or develops Spark plugins, but also the user who deploys and/or manages Spark clusters.
-New features and bug fixes that for example eliminate `NullPointerException` or correct query results, are behavior changes.
-However, performance improvement, code refactoring, and changes to unreleased APIs/features are not.
+The term 'user' here refers not only to those who write queries and/or develop Spark plugins, but also to those who deploy and/or manage Spark clusters.
+New features and bug fixes, such as correcting query results or schemas and failing unsupported queries that previously returned incorrect results, are considered behavior changes.
+However, performance improvements, code refactoring, and changes to unreleased APIs/features are not.

-Everyone makes mistakes and so do Spark developers.
+Everyone makes mistakes, including Spark developers.
 We will continue to fix defects in Spark as they arise.
-However, it's important to communicate these behavior changes, so that Spark users can be prepared during Spark version upgrades.
-If a PR introduces behavior changes, it should be called out explicitly in the PR description.
-If the behavior change may require additional user actions, this should be called out in the migration guide (`docs/sql-migration-guide.md` for SQL component and similar files for other components) and where possible provide options to restore the previous behavior.
-Some examples:
+However, it is important to communicate these behavior changes so that Spark users can be prepared for version upgrades.
+If a PR introduces behavior changes, it should be explicitly mentioned in the PR description.
+If the behavior change may require additional user actions, this should be highlighted in the migration guide (docs/sql-migration-guide.md for the SQL component and similar files for other components).
+Where possible, provide options to restore the previous behavior and mention these options in the error message.
+Some examples include:

 - Bug fixes that change query results.
-Users may need to backfill to correct the existing data and must know about these correctness fixes.
+Users may need to backfill to correct existing data and must be informed about these correctness fixes.
-- Bug fixes that change query schema.
-Users may need to update the schema of the tables in their data pipelines and must know about these changes.
+- Bug fixes that change the query schema.
+Users may need to update the schema of tables in their data pipelines and must be informed about these changes.
-- Remove Spark configurations.
+- Removing or renaming Spark configurations.
-- Rename error class/condition.
+- Renaming error classes or conditions.
-- Any non-additive change to the public Python/SQL/Scala/Java/R APIs (including developer APIs): rename function, remove parameters, add parameters, rename parameters, change parameter default values, etc. These changes should be avoided in general, or done in a binary-compatible way like deprecating and adding a new function instead of renaming.
+- Any non-additive changes to the public Python/SQL/Scala/Java/R APIs (including developer APIs), such as renaming functions, removing parameters, adding parameters, renaming parameters, or changing parameter default values.
+These changes should generally be avoided, or if necessary, done in a binary-compatible manner by deprecating the old function and introducing a new one instead.
-- Any non-additive change to the way Spark should be deployed and managed: rename argument names in the deploy scripts, updates to the REST API, change the way of loading configuration files, etc.
+- Any non-additive changes to the way Spark should be deployed and managed: renaming argument names in deployment scripts, updates to the REST API, changes to the method of loading configuration files, etc.

-The list above is not supposed to be comprehensive.
-Anyone reviewing a PR can ask the PR author to add migration guide if they believe the change is risky and may break users on upgrade.
+This list is not meant to be comprehensive.
+Anyone reviewing a PR can ask the PR author to add to the migration guide if they believe the change is risky and may disrupt users during an upgrade.

 <h3>Code review criteria</h3>